 Yep.
 It’s the one everyone jokes about.
 Trust me, I’ve heard all the jokes and almost none of them are funny.
-This is a real way for people to make money.
-From Patreon to Onlyfans, people are gainfully employed making their own hours and setting their own incomes while traveling.
+This is a legit way for people to make money.
+From Patreon to Onlyfans, many nomads are setting their own hours and creating their own incomes while traveling.

 One of my friends spent a summer stripping in Portland.
 She made over $900 in two days and spent the rest of the week living out of her car and climbing.
-She often worked for 3-7 days out of the month, and then spent the remainder of her time traveling and exploring.
+She often worked for 3-7 days out of the month and then spent the rest of her time traveling and exploring.

-Seasonal jobs are abundant and perfect for vanlife enthusiasts.
-While you can’t usually work and live out of the van at the same time, the ‘work for 6 months, play for 6 months’ thing is a schedule that usually works out really well for van peeps.
+Seasonal jobs are abundant and perfect for van life enthusiasts.
+While you can’t usually work and live out of the van, the ‘work for 6 months, play for 6 months’ thing is a schedule that usually works out really well for van peeps.

-The position ‘travel nurse’ is thrown around a lot in the climbing world.
-It’s a popular position for climbers to take since the schedule is flexible and you still make decent money.
+Travel nursing is a popular job for climbers since the schedule is flexible and you still make decent money.